harvey2phase/to-pass-or-not-to-pass/README.md

 You can also play with the [Desmos plot](https://www.desmos.com/calculator/tz9tp81hqi) that I used to calculate the projected GPAs.

-Message me on Discord or email me at harvey@dal.ca if you found any errors.
+Message me on Discord or email me at harvey@dal.ca if you found any errors or have any questions.

 Thank you!!
 Enjoy!